Schuljahr in York

-During non-classroom time for A levels you are expected to work in the Learning Resource Centre in the School during school hours and at home to complete homework.
+During non-classroom time for A levels, you are expected to work in the Learning Resource Centre in the School during school hours and at home to complete homework.

 Weekly homework is set for A levels and it must be handed in on time and completed to a good standard.

-Please note: Although A levels do not have any educational weight with German Universities, the expectation to work and prepare and sit all exams is set by Huntington School.
+PLEASE NOTE: Although A levels do not have any educational weight with German Universities, the expectation to work and prepare and sit all exams is set by Huntington School.
 If a number of German students fail the end of year exams, the school is significantly compromised as exam results are a key measure of the School’s success.
 Each school in England is rigorously inspected and results are a factor for any UK state school.
-If a student fails to take an A level exam then the parents will be charged the examination fee and £2k (half the value of the tuition fees) as the school will not be able to claim the full funding as the exam has not been taken.
+If a student fails to take an A level exam then the parents will be charged the examination fee and £2000 (half the value of the tuition fees) as the school will not be able to claim the full funding as the exam has not been taken.
 We strongly recommend that parents and students are aware of this charge as it does underpin the importance of the academic aspect of the school and the importance of study during the stay.

 The curriculum and associated study should be the key purpose for any student wishing to study at Huntington School.
 We ask this to be a key determining factor in a student’s decision to apply.
-The School will supply half termly reports combined with a pastoral update via Mandy Tomlinson.
+The School will supply termly reports combined with a pastoral update via Mandy Tomlinson.
 This information will be emailed to parents and we would appreciate it if parents can reply to Mandy confirming they have read the email or have any particular points they wish to make.

 This process of communication is very important as we feel the experience should be shared with all parties and not just the student.
-We may ask parents to support any issues that may arise both in the School and in a Pastoral context.
+We may ask for parents to support any issues that may arise, both in the School and in a Pastoral context.
 For example, ensuring work/revision is completed or making sure rooms are kept tidy etc.

 Q. I am staying for one year but can I stay for two years?

 Yes!
 Most of the German students stay for one year but we encourage you to consider staying for two years to complete your full A level qualifications.
 You do not have to commit to a second year until the end of the first year and it will depend upon satisfactory results.
 We do understand most German students have made a conscious decision to defer studying the ‘Abitur’ and will more than likely return to Germany after one year.
 However, this is not always the case and some students do stay for 2 years.
 If a student does decide to stay for 2 years, please be aware we cannot guarantee the same host will be available for the second year.
 We have one student called Julius, who came with ‘Embrace England’ short language course as a 13 year old and returned 3 times.
-He was inspired to apply to Huntington School and completed both years before being accepted at OXFORD UNIVERSITY!
-This was and is a remarkable achievement but does reflect what is possible if you decide to come to study at Huntington School for the two years of study.
+He was inspired to apply to Huntington School and completed both years, before being accepted at OXFORD UNIVERSITY!
+This was and is a remarkable achievement but does reflect what is possible if you decide to come to study at Huntington School for the two years of A levels.

 Q. Do I have to take exams in the subjects I have chosen even though they do not count in Germany?